QUARK-framework/QUARK/README.md

 docker run -it --rm ghcr.io/quark-framework/quark
 ```

-> __Note__: ARM builds are (temporarily) removed in release 2.1.3 because pyqubo 1.5.0 is unavailable for this platform
+> __Note__: ARM builds are (temporarily) removed in release 2.1.5 because pyscipopt 5.0 is unavailable for this platform
 > at the moment.
 This means if you want to run QUARK as a container on a machine with a chip from this
 > [list](https://en.wikipedia.org/wiki/List_of_ARM_processors) you might face problems.
 Please feel free to
 > [open an issue](https://github.com/QUARK-framework/QUARK/issues/new), so we can work on a tailored workaround until